Contact: David Brown, 612-251-5703

 - Avoid backyard fires.

-For information on current air quality conditions in your area and to sign up for daily air quality forecasts and alert notifications by email, text message, phone, or the Minnesota Air mobile app visit MPCA’s AQI website.
-You can find additional information about health and indoor and outdoor air quality at the agency's air quality and health webpage.
+For information on current air quality conditions in your area and to sign up for daily air quality forecasts and alert notifications by email, text message, phone, or the Minnesota Air mobile app visit MPCA’s Air Quality Index webpage.
+You can find additional information about health and indoor and outdoor air quality at Air Quality and Health webpage